 artist statement

-Through distortion and ambiguity, addition and subtraction, the paintings bridge the virtual and the spiritual, becoming visual investigations of perception and embodiment, at times fragmented, at times profoundly interconnected.
-They hover between visibility and dissolution, tracing fleeting impressions as they unfold within the quiet gaze of awareness.
+Through addition and subtraction, distortion and ambiguity, my process-led painting bridges the somatic and the spectral, becoming visual investigations of perception and embodiment: at times fragmented, at times profoundly interconnected.

 bio

-Ðurđica Selec, also known as Djuro is a digital designer turned painter.
-Her work encapsulates the interplay between technology, perception, and the intangible, which she explores through painting, drawing and embroidery.
-Hailing originally from Croatia, she divides her time between her art studio in London, UK and her desert retreat in Andalusia, Spain.
+Ðurđica Selec, also known as Djuro is a digital designer and painter.
+Her work encapsulates the sensory interplay between technology, perception, and the intangible, which she explores through painting, drawing and embroidery.
+Hailing originally from Croatia, she divides her time between her studio in Deptford, London and her desert retreat in Andalusia, Spain.
 Upon receiving her BFA First Class Honours with the Art Academy in London, she was awarded the Liberty Specialty Markets Art Award 2022/23.
 She has continued her art education with Turps Education in 2022/23 and 2023/24.
-She exhibits in London and is a member of the Unprimed art collective.
+She is a member of the Unprimed art collective.
+She also exhibits around wider London and UK with the Split collective.

 2023 - 2024 - Turps Art School Correspondence Course